josephmaloba/Database_Web-Project/README.md

     Security measures including password hashing and input validation HTML/CSS frontend for user interaction

-- Technologies Used :
+- Technologies Used:
     HTML and CSS for frontend design
     PHP for server-side scripting
     MySQL for database management
     WinSCP for file transfer
     Brackets as the primary IDE

--Project Structure
+- Project Structure:
 The repository contains various files demonstrating different aspects of the banking system, including:
     Database schema and normalization
     SQL queries for data analysis and retrieval